Smart Home & IoT Beginner’s Guide (2025): Matter, Thread, Zigbee, Z-Wave, Security & Reliable Automations

 Common misconception

-Matter does not automatically make every device work with every hub.
-It improves compatibility, but you still need the right controller and (for Thread) a border router.
+Matter improves cross-ecosystem compatibility, but you still need the right controller and (for Thread) a border router.
+Also, device categories and features may vary by ecosystem even when Matter works.

 3. Choosing an Ecosystem: Apple, Google, Amazon, Home Assistant